Bonner Springs, Kansas

 Bonner Springs is a city in Wyandotte, Leavenworth, and Johnson counties, Kansas, United States.
-It is part of the Kansas City Metropolitan Area.
+It is part of the Kansas City, Missouri Metro Area.
 As of the 2020 census, the population of the city was 7,837.
 Bonner Springs was incorporated as a city on November 10, 1898.
-Bonner Springs is home to the Azura Amphitheater (commonly known as the Sandstone Amphitheater), the National Agricultural Center and Hall of Fame, Wyandotte County Historical Museum, and the annual Kansas City Renaissance Festival.
+Bonner Springs is home to the Azura Amphitheater (previously named the Sandstone Amphitheater), the National Agricultural Center and Hall of Fame, Wyandotte County Historical Museum, and the annual Kansas City Renaissance Festival.

 History

+Coronado

+Spanish explorer Francisco Vázquez de Coronado spent the winter of 1541-1542 at what is now the area of Bonner Springs.
+The diary of Father Juan Padilla records that the expedition reached the 40th degree (Kansas northern border) and came to a great river (the Missouri).
+An inscription found on a stone near Atchison has been translated as, "Thus far came Francisco de Coronado, General of an Expedition."
+The explorers traveled downstream to the mouth of another great river, the Kansas, and preceded upstream 16 leagues to camp in what is now Bonner Springs before returning to Mexico.
+Due to the mineral springs, this legend gave the area its first recorded name, "Coronado Springs".

 Early settlers

 The Kanza people had settled the area because of the mineral springs and abundant fish and game when, in 1812, two French fur traders, the Chouteau brothers, made their way from St. Louis and temporally settled in the area that would eventually become Bonner Springs, starting a trading post named "Four Houses".
 The location allowed easy access to trade items, and a ferry to cross the Kansas River was added.
 With a date of 1812, it is reputed to be the first commercial center and permanent settlement in Kansas.
 In 1830, Henry Tiblow, a Delaware Indian, took charge of the ferry.
 Tiblow was a Delaware Indian who worked as an interpreter for the government.
 He lived in a small cabin on the west side of the city.

 The location became known as "Tiblow Settlement", and the ferry continued working for years.
 John McDanield, or "Red John" due to hair color, is known as the founder of Bonner Springs - as we know it today.
 As the owner of a vast majority of land that is now Bonner Springs, McDaniel named the town "Tiblow", after his friend Henry.